eugestumm/eugestumm.github.io/_pages/teaching.md

 - Portuguese (Fall/2022 to Spring/2023)
 I conducted two hours of tutoring per week for all levels Portuguese students of the University of Miami.

+## Undergraduate Teaching Experience
+### Undergraduate Teaching Assistant
+### *Federal University of Health Sciences of Porto Alegre* (2018-2021)
+I worked as a teaching assistant under the guidance of Professor Daniela Levandowski.
+I organized the texts and extra materials and provided the classroom with technical support throughout the semester.
+I contributed with the following classes:
+- Developmental Psychology I
+- Developmental Psychology II